PeterNdeke/npay-laravel/README.md

           </div>
         </div>
 </form>
-When clicking the submit button the customer gets redirected to the Npay site.
+When clicking the submit button the customer gets redirected to the Paystack site.

-so hopefully, customer pay the order and will be redirected back to the specified call back URL with the payment status

-we must validate request coming to our payment gateway
+So now we've redirected the customer to Paystack.
+The customer did some actions there (hopefully he or she paid the order) and now gets redirected back to our shop site.

+Paystack will redirect the customer to the url of the route that is specified in the Callback URL of the Web Hooks section on Paystack dashboard.

+We must validate if the redirect to our site is a valid request (we don't want imposters to wrongfully place non-paid order).

+In the controller that handles the request coming from the payment provider, we have

+Paystack::getPaymentData() - This function calls the verification methods and ensure it is a valid transction else it throws an exception.

+You can test with these details

+Card Number: 4123450131001381
+Expiry Date: any date in the future
+CVV: 883
+Todo
+Charge Returning Customers
+Add Comprehensive Tests
+Implement Transaction Dashboard to see all of the transactions in your laravel app Contributing
+Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.

+How can I thank you?
+Why not star the github repo?
+I'd love the attention!
+Why not share the link for this repository on Twitter or HackerNews?
+Spread the word!

+Don't forget to follow me on twitter!

+Thanks!
+Prosper Otemuyiwa.

+License
+The MIT License (MIT).
+Please see License File for more information.